-Right to use Assets and Lease Liabilities - MARTA is a lessee on several contracts which resulted in the reporting of right to use assets and lease liabilities calculated at the present value of lease payments expected over the term of the lease and remeasured for any change in lease payment or lease modification.
+Right to use Assets and Lease Liabilities - MARTA is a lessee on several contracts which under GASB Statement No. 87 results in the reporting of right to use assets and lease liabilities calculated at the present value of lease payments expected over the term of the lease and remeasured for any change in lease payment or lease modification.
 The lease liabilities are reduced as payments are made and interest expense is recognized for the period.

 Right to use SBITA Assets and Lease Liabilities - MARTA has contracts that convey control of the right to use another party's IT software alone or in combination with tangible capital assets, as specified in a contract over a period of time.
-The initial liability is measured as the present value of the total subscription payments during the term.
+According to GASB Statement No. 96, the initial liability is measured as the present value of the total subscription payment during the term.
 The SBITA liabilities are reduced as the payments are made and interest expense is recognized for the given period.

-Bond Proceeds, Premiums, Discounts, Issue Costs, and Losses on Refunding - Proceeds from the issuance of Sales Tax Revenue Bonds are initially deposited with the Bond Trustee in a Construction Fund as required by the Trust Indenture between MARTA and the Trustee.
+Bond Proceeds, Premiums, Discounts, Issue Costs, Gains and Losses on Refunding - Proceeds from the issuance of Sales Tax Revenue Bonds are initially deposited with the Bond Trustee in a Construction Fund as required by the Trust Indenture between MARTA and the Trustee.
 MARTA requisitions the funds as needed for construction of the transit system.

 Bond premiums and discounts are amortized using the bond outstanding method, which is materially consistent with the effective interest method, over the term of the related debt.
-Losses on debt refunding are included in deferred outflows of resources and amortized over the shorter of the life of the refunded debt or the new debt, principally using the bond outstanding method.
+Gains and losses on debt refunding are included in deferred inflows and outflows of resources and amortized over the shorter of the life of the refunded debt or the new debt, principally using the bond outstanding method.
 Debt issuance costs are fully expensed at issuance except for bond insurance costs which are amortized on a straight-line basis over the life of the related bond.